Adejumok/NetFlix-Movies-Data-Analysis/README.md

 # NetFlix-Movies-Data-Analysis

 This analysis investigates Netflix Movies and Guest Stars in The Office.
-The analyses is done to ascertain if the average duration of movies has been declining
+The analyses is done to ascertain if the average duration of movies has been declining.

 ## Introduction